automationhacks/automationhacks.github.io/_posts/2022-05-19-hello-espresso-part-5-automating-webviews.md

 ```

 > If you notice, most of the methods have a similar structure to native app
-> espresso tests, just that the methods have "web" prefix, you could use this
+> espresso actions and assertions, most of our methods have "web" prefix, you
-> tip to quickly find the relevant methods using Android studio
+> could use this intuition to find the relevant methods using Android studio for
+> your specific test cases

 We can then easily write the 2nd test using similar commands (see the above)

+If we run both these tests, we should see them launch our activity and drive our
+`WebView` similar to a native app.
+Hopefully you understand the general
+structure well enough to go ahead and write your own tests.

 ## Resources 📘

-- You can find the app and test code for this post on Github:
+- You can find the app and test code for this post on Github under
+  `automationhacks/testing-samples`:
   - [App](https://github.com/automationhacks/testing-samples/tree/main/ui/espresso/WebBasicSample)
   - [Test code](https://github.com/automationhacks/testing-samples/blob/main/ui/espresso/WebBasicSample/app/src/androidTest/java/com/example/android/testing/espresso/web/BasicSample/WebViewPracticeTest.java)
 - Please read